Pluck Yew (Origin of "The Finger")

-'Pluck Yew' -- how one of the most popular curses in the English language, not to mention a certain profane gesture involving the middle finger, supposedly originated as a medieval battlefield taunt.
+'Pluck Yew' how one of the most frequently-used curses in the English language, not to mention a certain profane gesture entailing the extension of one's middle finger, supposedly originated as a medieval battlefield taunt.

 Description: Joke / Folk etymology